ddrcode/riscv-isa/README.md

 A Rust library for representing the RISC-V Instruction Set Architecture (ISA) and for disassembling RISC-V binary code.
 This project aims to provide a rock‑solid, type‑safe model for RISC-V instructions, along with a disassembler that leverages this model to produce human‑readable assembly.

+**Note** - the library is still under heavy development, and the API can change from version to version, providing breaking changes.

 ## Features

 - **RISC-V ISA Representation**